Cherreads

 The light flickered once when she turned on her heel and stepped through the doorway.

-Inside, instruments either lined the walls or rested on stands, each one taking in the warm light.
-She moved slowly between them, tracing their shape with her eyes.
+Inside, instruments lined the walls or rested on stands, each one soaking in the warm light.
+She moved slowly between them, tracing their shapes with her eyes.

-Her gaze moved to their prices and she nudged herself along to another section. moving to a different section—she found the guitars.
-Peeking at her interest, she bent a knee and took in their sight, all of their different designs.
+Her gaze drifted to the prices, and she nudged herself along to another section.
+There, she found the guitars.
+With her interest piqued, she bent one knee and took them in, all their different designs laid out before her.

-Looking up for a moment, she bent down again and picked one up.
+She looked up for a moment, then bent down again and picked one up.

-In her grasp, she eventually found a comfortable position and moved her hand across.
+In her hands, she eventually found a comfortable hold and brushed her fingers across the strings.

 ~♪~♪

-Then another.
-Until she found the one she fancied the most.
+Until she found the one she liked most.

-Satisfied, she carried it over to the register and looked around for a bit.
-After scanning the guitar, she headed back to the section and grabbed a padded guitar case.
+Satisfied, she carried it over to the register and glanced around for a moment.
+After scanning the guitar, she headed back and grabbed a padded guitar case.

 Returning to the counter, she lifted her wrist and tapped her bracelet against the reader.
-The payment went through without a hitch and she took the receipt without looking at the price.
+The payment went through without a hitch, and she took the receipt without even looking at the price.

-Sienna opened the case and slid the guitar inside, securing it in place before closing it shut.
+Sienna opened the case and slid the guitar inside, securing it in place before shutting it closed.

-She grabbed the handle, letting it hang at her side.
+She grabbed the handle and let it hang at her side.

 thmp…

-The weight lightened while she changed her grip on it, setting off once more.
+The weight lightened when she adjusted her grip, and she set off once more.

-With a bit more force in her stepped, she lifted her wrist again and pulled up the map—flicking her finger, she searched for a spot and punched it on.
-The arrows on the ground guided her around the maze of corners.
+With a little more force in her step, she lifted her wrist again and pulled up the map.
+Flicking a finger, she searched for a spot and punched it in.
+Arrows along the floor guided her through the maze of corners.

-She walked for a little while longer, unhurried even, the case bumping against her leg with each step.
-The corridor's no longer carrying their buzzing mess.
+She walked for a while longer, unhurried, the case bumping lightly against her leg with each step.
+The corridors no longer carried that daytime buzzing mess.

 —thmp.